fmaticSRB/Java/README.md

 ## Project Description
+* ArrayRotate

+   Rotates a given array by a predetermined amount.
 * BankAccount_1

    Welcomes the user to a bank and allows the user to perform basic functions on their account.